Shikaga/story/index.md

 22.
 ---

+The Captain of the Guard watched as the four men rode into the courtyard of the Royal Keep.
+He leant in the shadows, watching from afar as the men pulled up their horses and transfered their package down, to the men awaiting them who dragged the prisoners away.

+The men had a quick discussion, their low whispers echoing through the night sky.
+It was time to tie up the loose ends.
+There was a certain poetry to it really.
+In one blow, he would take out Seargent Marcus, who had so often opposed him, he would replace their weak king and precipitate the requirements for war against Verris all for the good of the realm.

+As the horsemen turned around and charged back out the gates to belay his orders, The Captain fo the Guard turned to his own chambers.
+Now he needed only to wait for his palns to come to fruition.

+---

 Orin spat blood on the table.
 The beating had stopped, so he guessed that he should look on the bright side.

 On reflection, he doubted that these guys really wanted answers at all.
 They just seemed to enjoy watching him suffer, which he guessed was fair enough.
 If you enjoyed inflicting pain on others then at least get paid for doing what you loved.
 But they clearly, didn't really expect him to give up any real answers.